jbaclig/voting-app/README.md

 # voting-app
-Voting app used throughout the tutorial at http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html
+Voting app for the tutorial at http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html